 - Offer Buy Now, Pay Later (BNPL) at checkout.
 This flexible payment method, where customers can split their payment into multiple installments, is immensely popular with younger shoppers, and brands are reaping the benefits.
 One in four merchants already accept BNPL, with many reporting an increase in overall sales and repeat customers.

 Zip can help with that last one.
-Our partner merchants on average enjoy a 20% increase in conversion, 80% increase in repeat customer rate, and 60% increase in AOV.
+Our partner merchants enjoy increased conversion, repeat customer rate, and AOV.
 Learn how you can add Zip to your checkout today.